ufaro/CalciumDec/README.md

    Deconvolved: filtered signal + undone from calcium dynamics

- parameters for the algorithm (can be changed by user)
+ Parameters for the algorithm (can be changed by user)

-This is a Matlab implementation
+This is a Matlab implementation.

 If any problem, please contact Younes Farouj via younes.farouj@epfl.ch.